quicwg/base-drafts/draft-ietf-quic-transport.md

 The second mitigation is that the server can require that acks for sent packets match the encryption level of the sent packet.
-This mitigation is useful if the connection has an ephemeral forward- secure key that is generated and used for every new connection.
+This mitigation is useful if the connection has an ephemeral forward-secure key that is generated and used for every new connection.
 If a packet sent is encrypted with a forward-secure key, then any acks that are received for them must also be forward-secure encrypted.
 Since the attacker will not have the forward secure key, the attacker will not